HIV Criminalization and Women

 There are laws against sexual violence for such cases.
 However, these laws are unfortunately often poorly enforced, especially when the rape happens within a marriage.
 Criminalizing people because of their HIV status does not protect women from sexual assault.
 It is a crime to rape; it is not a crime to live with HIV.

-Further, some experts on sexual assault laws have found that using these laws against people who are living with HIV is not the way they were intended to be used and can weaken the law as a tool to fight gender-based violence.
+Further, some experts on sexual assault laws have found that using these laws against people who are accused because they are living with HIV and not of any form of assault can actually weaken the law as a tool to fight gender-based violence.

 My partner didn't tell me he was living with HIV, and now I'm living with it.
 I feel that I have been harmed.
 Isn't my only option to send him to jail?